rtang03/fabric-cd/DEVELOPMENT.md

 ### Istio
 **Install istioctl cli**
 Be noted different GKE version comes with different version of istio.
 After the GKE is created, validate the version of istio.
 Also, istio is a pre-GA, I also found that GKE 1.17 comes with dual control plane (v1.4 and 1.6).
+Make sure to install the correct version level of istio cli; compatibile with GKE bundled istio version.

+*WARNING*: the latest / recent version may not work.

 ```shell script
 # client installation of istioctl v1.4.10 CLI on local machine